Did you know?

 Reproduction

-Olive ridley turtles are known for their unique mass nesting events.
-Females typically become sexually mature between the ages of 10 and 15 years.
+Olive ridley sea turtles are known for their unique mass nesting events.
+Females typically reach sexual maturity between the ages of 10 and 15 years.
 Males, on the other hand, reach maturity a bit earlier, generally around 8 to 12 years old.
 Once mature, mating takes place in the open ocean, and like all sea turtles, females travel to beaches where they were born to spawn.

 Olive ridley juveniles are dark grey in color with a length of about 40 mm

 During the nesting period, thousands of female olive ridley turtles emerge from the water and lay their eggs together.
+Solitary nesters lay a clutch at intervals of 14 days whereas the interval for those in arribadas is 28 days.
 Each nesting season, they lay about two to three clutches of 50 to 200 eggs and return to the sea.

 The eggs then incubate for about 60 days before hatching.
-The warmer the temperatures are during the incubation period, the more females hatch.
+If the temperature of the sand during the incubation period is warm, the more female turtles hatch.
 Likewise, when the nest is colder, more males hatch.

 After hatching, the juvenile turtles make their way into the ocean, where they spend the next years of their lives.